reymartjohneva/reymartjohneva/README.md

 <div align="center">

 ## 🚀 About Me
-I am a **Full Stack Developer** from the **Philippines**.
+I am a **Junior Web Developer** from the **Philippines**.
 Passionate about building web applications, solving problems, and continuously learning new technologies.

 - 🔝 I’m currently a 3rd year **BSIT student**.
 - 🌱 I’m learning **web development**.